Key Nutrients in Sesame Seeds

 Their nutritional profile includes an abundance of magnesium, which has been shown in clinical studies to help reduce blood pressure.

-Furthermore, sesame seeds contain lignans and phytosterols, compounds that demonstrate protective effects against oxidative stress and inflammation—two critical contributors to heart disease.
+Furthermore, sesame seeds contain lignans and phytosterols, compounds that demonstrate protective effects against oxidative stress and inflammation — two critical contributors to heart disease.
 The fiber content in sesame seeds, along with their bioactive lignans, may enhance lipid profiles, potentially supporting heart health.

 Contributions to Bone Strength

-Numerous nutrients are vital for maintaining skeletal health, and sesame seeds (Sesamum indicum L.) are noteworthy for their rich mineral profile that supports bone strength.
 Consuming sesame seeds offers a substantial intake of calcium, magnesium, and copper, which are critical for bone development and maintenance.
 A serving of 100 grams of these seeds can contribute significantly to the daily recommended values of these minerals.

 Research published in the Journal of Science and Technology highlights the importance of these essential nutrients.
 In addition to calcium, magnesium, and copper, sesame seeds contain vitamin B6, iron, and zinc, all of which play a role in enhancing bone density and supporting connective tissue.

-Moreover, the bioactive compounds found in sesame seeds, including lignans and phytosterols, may help mitigate oxidative stress, which can have detrimental effects on bone health.
+Moreover, the bioactive compounds found in sesame seeds — including lignans and phytosterols — may help mitigate oxidative stress, which can have detrimental effects on bone health.

 Effects on Blood Sugar and Weight